MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 ### Site owner notifications

-The notifications inform SharePoint site owners a site has been inactive for an X amount of months.
+The notifications inform SharePoint site owners a site has been inactive for an X number of months.
 If they want to keep the site, they should select the **Certify site** button found in the notification email.

 If a site owner doesn't act after three consecutive email notifications, site lifecycle management withholds sending notifications for the next three instances (90 days) known as the **cool off period**.
 The site is then labeled as **unactioned**.

 To summarize the possible outcomes, if a site owner:

-- confirms a site is **active** via the notification email, the site will not receive further site inactivity notifications unless the site becomes inactive again.
+- confirms a site is **active** via the notification email, the site withholds further site inactivity notifications unless the site becomes inactive again.
 - takes no action after three consecutive email notifications, the cool off period begins and the site is considered **unactioned**.

 #### Cool off period

 Notifications are withheld for 90 days during the cool off period.
-Once the period ends, notifications will restart if the site is still inactive.
+Once the period ends, notifications restart if the site is still inactive.

 #### Unactioned sites

-Unactioned sites will appear in the policy execution report as **Unactioned by Site Owner** during the cool off period.
+Unactioned sites appear in the policy execution report as **Unactioned by Site Owner** during the cool off period.
 You can download the policy execution report and filter out sites marked **Unactioned by Site Owner**.

 ## Types of inactive site policies